SavenkovIgor/TermGraph/README.md

     <h1>TermGraph</h1>
 </div>

+> [!NOTE]
-> ⚠️ **Important:** This project is primarily a playground for experimenting with new C++ technologies and approaches, so some parts of the codebase may remain a little rough around the edges.
+> This project is primarily a playground for experimenting with new C++ technologies and approaches, so some parts of the codebase may remain a little rough around the edges.

 <div align="center">